Discover 5 Best Iconic Temples the exotic Temples in Bali

 Therefore, you will find out the ritual process of Hinduism in Bali.
-During the ceremony, you will see the decoration with many religious ornaments that you never see it before or in any places.
+During the ceremony, you will see the decoration with many religious ornaments that you never see before or in any place.
 Nevertheless, if you want to visit exotic temples in Bali, always remember to use appropriate clothes.
 For example by wearing a sarong and a scarf at the waist.
-Let’s take a look here 5 Exotic Temples that will impress you!
+Let’s take a look here at 5 Exotic Temples that will impress you!

 Read Also: Popular Bali Tourism Articles

 Tanah Lot Temple is one of the exotic temples in Bali that has natural beauty with stunning Tanah Lot Bali sunset.
-It is one of the best places in Bali to see unique offshore setting and sunset backdrops.
+It is one of the best places in Bali to see the unique offshore settings and sunset backdrops.
 Further, Tanah Lot comes from the word “Tanah” which means land and “Lot” (Lod), which means the sea.
 Since it is positioned on the sea or on the beach like floating when the tidal seawater can be interpreted.
 Tanah Lot Temple is located in Beraban Village, Kediri District, Tabanan Regency.
-On the southern coast of the island of Bali, approximately 25 kilometers from Denpasar City.
+On the southern coast of the island of Bali, approximately 25 kilometres from Denpasar City.
 Tanah Lot Temple stands on a large sea reef overlooking the Indian Ocean.

-In fact, the existence of this temple as a worship of God in His manifestation as the God of the Sea or the God of Baruna.
+In fact, the existence of this temple is a worship of God in His manifestation as the God of the Sea or the God of Baruna.
 For the safety and welfare of the world and the balance between the sea and the earth.
-The temple area and its surrounding temples are also known for its holy water.
+The temple area and its surrounding temples are also known for their holy water.
 While visiting the temple, make sure to get some holy water sprinkled on you by one of the local priests or drink it yourself.

 This temple is particularly beautiful for sunset pictures.
-So it is better to visit between 4 until 6 pm or early morning before 10 am.
+So it is better to visit between 4 and 6 pm or early morning before 10 am.
 Lush tropical gardens as well as souvenir shops, restaurants and a cultural park that holds regular dances, are featured in Tanah Lo Temple.
-Several small temples are also in the area such as Batu Bolong and Penyawang, as well as residents temples.
+Several small temples are also in the area such as Batu Bolong and Penyawang, as well as residents’ temples.

 However, it is better to visit the temple in the early morning since this temple is a highlight on the tourist itinerary.

 Taman Saraswati temple is a holy place for Hindus in Bali.
 According to its name, this temple is the place of worship of Goddess Saraswati (Goddess of Knowledge).
 Taman Saraswati Temple is one of the popular tourist attractions in the central area of Ubud.
 The architect of Pura Taman Saraswati Ubud is by Mr. I Gusti Nyoman Lempad.
-While the construction of the Saraswati temple at the behest of Prince Ubud Cokorda Gede Agung Sukawati.
-Mr. I Gusti Nyoman Lempad is a sculpture artist and architect.
+While the construction of the Saraswati temple was at the behest of Prince Ubud Cokorda Gede Agung Sukawati.
+Mr I Gusti Nyoman Lempad is a sculpture artist and architect.
 In 1951 the construction of Pura Taman Saraswati began and the construction was completed in 1952.

-Uluwatu Temple has status of a Sad Kahyangan Jagat Temple or a supporting axis of the Bali island’s wind.
+Uluwatu Temple has the status of a Sad Kahyangan Jagat Temple or a supporting axis of the Bali island’s wind.
 Location of the temple is on a rock hill with a height of about 97 meters above sea level.
-Since the temple positioned on a rock hill it makes all tourists who come to visit not only enjoy the sacred and religious atmosphere, but also beautiful and unique scenery.
+Since the temple is positioned on a rock hill it makes all tourists who come to visit not only enjoy the sacred and religious atmosphere but also the beautiful and unique scenery.
 The location of the Uluwatu Luhur temple is precisely in Pecatu village, South Kuta District, Badung Regency, Bali.

 Besakih Temple or Pura Agung Besakih is a place of worship for Hindus in Bali.
-Besides, you will find out not only one temple, but many temples.
-Therefore, Besakih Temple regarded as the largest temple in Indonesia.
+Besides, you will find out not only one temple but many temples.
+Therefore, Besakih Temple is regarded as the largest temple in Indonesia.
 The location of Besakih Temple is in Besakih Village, Rendang District, Karangasem Regency, Bali.
 Situated on the southwestern slopes of Mount Agung, Bali´s Volcano, it gives a picturesque setting for photographers and amateurs alike.
 More than 1,000 years old and 1,000 metres high, the temple features a unique compound that comprises around 86 temples.
 Including the main Pura Penataran Agung, the Great Temple of State, and 18 other temples.